derveloper/kotlin-openapi3-dsl/README.md

 ## import

-currently kotlin-openapi3-dsl is available on bintray
+kotlin-openapi3-dsl is available on maven central

 ### gradle